CarlosNZ/fig-tree-evaluator/README.md

 - [`axios`](https://www.npmjs.com/package/axios)
 - [`node-fetch`](https://www.npmjs.com/package/node-fetch) (same API as browser `fetch`, but for `node`)

-In the FigTree options, you just pass the client directly to the `httpClient` option, like so:
+To specify one of these for use, just pass the client directly to the `httpClient` option, like so:

 #### Axios